 Bill Duker is the owner of the sailing yacht Sybaris and the Feadship motor yacht Rasselas.
-Bill (William) Duker used to be a New York lawyer, who founded Amici LLC.
+Who is Bill Duker?
+He used to be a New York lawyer, who founded Amici LLC.

 Amici was a litigation support company active in e-